-health coach, meditation/yoga teacher since 1999
+health and life coach, meditation/yoga teacher since 1999

 Breath-based practices have supported us for thousands of years through all the "thousand joys and sorrows", of this life.